 Standards for medical fitness

-For the first time, detailed and consistent medical fitness criteria are introduced.
+For the first time, detailed and consistent medical fitness criteria have been introduced.
 These criteria, in addition to already existing provisions for vision and hearing, also contain guidelines on how permanent or temporary unfitness can be defined.
 Those criteria are based on the internationally recognised list of inland navigation ailments, subject to examination for each individual case.
 In addition, the experts developed a model medical certificate, largely based on the CCNR’s medical certificate.
 The form aims to be clear and unambiguous, both for medical personnel and for the issuing authorities who will be reading it.
 Approved doctors may now use the adopted model.

 Standards for crew-related documents

 For boatmasters and experts, the CESNI agreed on both an electronic and a physical format.
 This electronic format is unprecedented in inland navigation.
 It simplifies procedures for the boatmaster and for the administration.